cryspen/libcrux/proofs/fstar/extraction-edited/PROOFS.md

 ## Secret Independence

-We prove secret independence for the Rust code by typechecking the generated F\* code againt a library of _secret integers_ in hax.
+We prove secret independence for the Rust code by typechecking the generated F\* code against a library of _secret integers_ in hax.
 The proofs of secret independence are in a separate directory `../extraction-secret-independent`, since they require very few annotations and rely on different assumptions on the `rust_primitives` library.